-Sunningdale Tech has complied substantially with the requirements of the Code of Corporate Governance (the "Code") and will continue to review its practices on an ongoing basis.
+Sunningdale Tech has complied substantially with the requirements of the Code of Corporate Governance (the "Code") for the financial year ended 31 December 2012 ("FY 2012") and will continue to review its practices on an ongoing basis.
 It has provided an explanation for any deviation from the Code, where appropriate.
+The Board has also considered certain corporate practices with reference to the revised Code of Corporate Governance 2012 issued on 2 May 2012 which is effective from the financial year ended 1 November 2012.